theoremreach/slate/source/index.md

 # Callbacks

-> For a sucessful completion for a respondent with a passed in id of 12345 redirect respondent to:
+> For a successful completion for a respondent with a passed in id of 12345 redirect respondent to:

 ```shell
 https://theoremreach.com/respondent_result?status=10&user_id=12345